MarcusKLY/ENGG1340-Group-Project/README.md

 - The code is organized into functions to make it readable and modular
 - Function and variable names are made self-explanatory and with a consistent style

-## Installation & Running the game
+## Installation & Run

-1. On Mac/Linux computers, open the Terminal app and navigate to the directory where you want to download the game.
+1. On Mac/Linux computers, open Terminal and navigate to the directory where you want to download the game.
 2. Clone the repository using the command `git clone https://github.com/MarcusKLY/ENGG1340-Group-Project`.
 3. Change your directory to the downloaded repository using the command `cd ENGG1340-Group-Project`.
-4. Compile and start the game by running the command `make game`.
+4. Compile and start the game by entering the command `make game`.